 Today, I have the pleasure of sharing part one of an in-depth and wide-ranging interview with Liz about Widen the Window.
 Melody Gee and I spoke with Liz about what’s happening in our brains when we experience stress or trauma, how our mind and body need to work together to recover from the effects, how resilience is learned and practiced, and so much more.

-I’ll share the podcast version of the interview with you soon.
-Until then, enjoy this deep dive into how a legacy of stress and trauma can impact our resilience, and how we can train our minds to manage stress and trauma.
+I hope you enjoy this deep dive into how a legacy of stress and trauma can impact our resilience, and how we can train our minds to manage stress and trauma.

 This interview has been edited for length and clarity.